 Attention: Privacy Officer

 The request should include your name, address, telephone number, and the recorded information to which you would like access.
-The request should state whether you would like access in person or a copy of the information sent to you by mail.
-Upon receipt of your request, we will contact you within thirty (30) business days to arrange for providing you with the access or the copies that you have requested.
+The request should state whether you would like a copy of the information sent to you by mail or email.
+Upon receipt of your request, we will contact you within thirty (30) business days to arrange to provide you with the access or copies you requested.

-We collect only the domain name; the e-mail addresses of those who communicate with use via e-mail; aggregate information on what pages consumers visit; and information volunteered by the consumer, such as quote requests, survey information and or site registrations.
+We collect only the domain name; the e-mail addresses of those who communicate with us via e-mail; aggregate information on what pages consumers visit; and information volunteered by the consumer, such as quote requests, survey information and/or site registrations.

 The information we collect is not shared with other organizations for commercial purposes.
 All information that we collect will be used to:

-- Improve the content of our web page and to notify consumers about updates to our web site.
+- Improve the content of our web page and notify consumers about updates to our website.

-We may disclose personal information among AIS and affiliates without written authorization pursuant to New Mexico's Privacy Rule, 126.96.36.199 through 188.8.131.52 NMAC.
+For New Mexico Residents: We may disclose personal information among AIS and affiliates without written authorization pursuant to New Mexico's Privacy Rule, 22.214.171.124 through 126.96.36.199 NMAC.
 However, any such disclosure will be only to the extent necessary to effect, administer or enforce a transaction that you have requested or authorized.

-AIS is authorized to disclose personal information under Vermont's Privacy of Consumer Financial and Health Information Regulation Article IV, Sections 14(A), (B) and (C), which provide an exception to the general "opt-in" rule where AIS executes an appropriate agreement with the third party limiting use and disclosure of such personal information.
-AIS is further authorized to disclose personal information under Sections 15(A) and (B) which provide an exception to the "opt-in" requirement where the disclosure of personal information is necessary to affect, administer or enforce a transaction that the customer authorizes.
+For Vermont Residents: AIS is authorized to disclose personal information under Vermont's Privacy of Consumer Financial and Health Information Regulation Article IV, Sections 14(A), (B) and (C), which provide an exception to the general "opt-in" rule where AIS executes an appropriate agreement with the third-party limiting use and disclosure of such personal information.
+AIS is further authorized to disclose personal information under Sections 15(A) and (B) which provide an exception to the "opt-in" requirement where the disclosure of personal information is necessary to effect, administer or enforce a transaction that the customer authorizes.
 Our release of personal information is also authorized where permitted by law under Section 16(A).